LukasGrebe/ha-addons/README.md

 # ha-addons
 Addons for http://home-assistant.io

+Created by @LukasGrebe.
+Improved and maintained by @tim-devel

 ## How to Install
 1. In Supervisor go to the Add-on Store,
 2. In the overflow menu click "Repositories"
 3. Add `https://github.com/LukasGrebe/ha-addons/`
 4. Wait for the ebusd Add-on to show up or click reload in the same overflow menu
+5. Install eBUSd.  eBUSd Edge is also available if you want to be on the bleeding edge.
+PLEASE NOTE: eBUSd Edge is untested and may be broken.
-5. Follow Documentation, Setup and Install of the Add-on
+6. Follow Documentation, Setup and Install of the Add-on

 ## [ebusd](https://github.com/LukasGrebe/ha-addons/tree/main/ebusd)